liamhendricks/cellblock/readme.md

 There is also a central workflow problem to solve while developing your game.
 How do you build the world content efficiently without slowing down the godot editor?
-The player only sees the content around her, but how is this possible in the godot editor while developing?
+The player only sees the content around her, but how is this possible in the Godot editor while developing?
 The solution is a data driven approach, and easy-to-use editor tools.
 Cellblock allows devs to build their open world game as efficiently as the player exploring it!
 I wanted to make a similar designing and editing experience to those familiar with the TES Construction set.
 This more declaritive approach avoids some of the